eclipse-sumo/sumo/docs/web/docs/Simulation/Stationfinder.md

 vehicle to charge.
 The user can configure multiple thresholds to change how different vehicles behave.

 - As long as the battery state of charge (SoC) is above `needToChargeLevel`, no action is taken.
 This condition is rechecked each time the SoC has lowered by 10%.
 - When the SoC reaches `needToChargeLevel`, possible charging stations are searched and evaluated using the [target function](#charging_station_target_function).
-If a valid charging station is found within `radius` travel time, the vehicle is immediately rerouted to go there.
+If a valid charging station is found within `radius` travel time (and optionally within `maxEuclideanDistance` air line), the vehicle is immediately rerouted to go there.
 Other programmed stops will be served after charging.
 - If no charging station is available, the vehicle continues its original route.
 It will search again after `repeat` seconds.
 - If the charging station is occupied on arrival, the vehicle will wait `waitForCharge` seconds before looking for an alternative site.
 - The vehicle will charge enough to complete the planned route multiplied by `reserveFactor` and try to keep the SoC above `emptyThreshold`.